CarlosFaccelli26/Spartak-Gym-Project/README.md

 2. Follow that we need to scroll down until we reach gitHub pages.
 3. We need to click on it and use the master branch, then save.

+To run the project locally you must clone the repository, how?.
+1. Go to the project's repository and click the code button.
+2. Then click at least in my case, open Github for desktop, it will open a window which says if you want to clone the repository.
+And that is all, you have clone the repository and is ready to use!

 # Credits